Obeid99/Projet_ESB/README.md

 - **Web Info Retrieval (`web_agent.py`):**

-  - Fetches contextual information from ESB’s website and social media for enriched responses.
+  - Fetches contextual information from ESB's website and social media for enriched responses.
   - Used for queries like "What are the latest events in the Computer Science department?"

 - **Orchestration (`orchestrator.py`):**